Smiths Falls Bears: History

-The origins of the Smiths Falls Bears trace back to when the Central Junior Hockey League was formed in 1961 under the direction of the Montreal Canadiens.
+The origins of the Smiths Falls Bears trace back to when the Ottawa-Hull District Junior Hockey League (now Central Canada Hockey League) was formed in 1961 under the direction of the Montreal Canadiens.
 The Bears are one of the oldest franchises in Canadian Junior A hockey, despite a 9-year leave of absence from 1976 to 1985.
-From 2000 to 2002 the team was known as the Lanark Thunder and played out of Perth, Ontario before the franchise was suspended.
-As a result, the Smiths Falls Bears were re-admitted to the league as an expansion team for 2002-03 and held an expansion draft.

-The Bears inaugural season saw members wear maroon and white - identical colours of the American Hockey League's Hershey Bears.
-In 1985, the Bears returned to the league wearing the colours black, gold, and white - identical to the Pittsburgh Penguins uniforms in the 1980s.
-In the early 1990s, the Bears went back to their original colours of maroon and white, but with grey.
-In 1998, the Bears changed their colours to teal and black, which being such a departure from earlier styles, confused CJHL supporters around the league.

-The Bears won their first Art Bogart Cup in 1965 as Central Junior Hockey League champions.
-The Bears won back-to-back CJHL championships in 1974 and 1975.
-In 1976, the Bears took a leave of absence from the league, returning in 1985.

-In February 2000, a dressing room fire at Smiths Falls Memorial Community Centre destroyed almost all of the team's equipment.
-The equipment was replaced through donations and charities and Bears were able to finish the 1999-00 season.
-The following summer, the Bears announced their relocation to nearby Lanark, Ontario.
-Assuming the name of the Lanark Thunder, the owner promised to draw attendance at the Perth Community Arena for the 2000-01 season.
-While the inaugural season of the Thunder drew satisfactory attendance, it dropped dramatically during the following season and nearly being unable to participate in the playoffs at the conclusion of the 2001-02 season and having to give up their playoff spot to the second-last team (Brockville).
-The Thunder played the Nepean Raiders in the first round and lost the series 4-0.
+In February 2000, a dressing room fire at the Smiths Falls Memorial Community Centre destroyed almost all of the team's equipment.
+The equipment was replaced through donations and charities and Bears were able to finish the 1999–2000 season.
+The following summer, the Bears announced their relocation to Perth.
+Assuming the name of the Lanark Thunder, the owner promised to draw attendance at the Perth Community Arena for the 2000–01 season.
+While the inaugural season of the Thunder drew satisfactory attendance, it dropped dramatically during the following season and nearly being unable to participate in the playoffs at the conclusion of the 2001–02 season and having to give up their playoff spot to the second-last team (Brockville).
+The Thunder played the Nepean Raiders in the first round and lost the series 4 games to 0.
 Immediately afterwards, the team was suspended allowing the original franchise to be re-admitted as an expansion team.